 Radon is a radioactive gas caused by the decay of uranium deposits in soil.
 It is odorless, invisible, and enters crawl spaces by rising from the earth as a natural process.
 Adding a crawl space vapor barrier helps prevent the intrusion of radon into the crawl space and thus into the property above it.

 A quality crawl space barrier can last up to 10 years before needing to be replaced.
 This means homeowners have two choices: a potentially decade-long period of peace of mind or the possibility of increased risk to people, property, and possessions.

-Water is a threat to a property and everything in it.
-This threat is real, no matter where water takes hold, but it’s hazardous when it’s in a crawl space.
+Water is a threat to property and everything in it.
+This threat is real, no matter where water takes hold, but it’s hazardous when the water is in the crawl space.
 What goes on at the lower levels decides the health, well-being, and safety of the residents above.

 - Mold and mildew do more than look or smell bad.
 They can be serious health hazards and must be removed and prevented.

 - Crawl spaces are often used as extra storage space by homeowners.
 This isn’t a bad idea so long as a vapor barrier is in place.
 Without one, it’s an invitation to rodents and other pests, plus even more items for vapor to latch onto and destroy.

 - Radon levels in exterior environments where they can disperse more effectively are usually harmless, but this gas gets trapped inside homes.
 Even small amounts of radon in indoor air are known to cause cancer.